-The other method used for sampling PM{10} is the Teledyne T640/640x, which is a real-time, continuous PM mass monitor that uses scattered light spectrometry for measurement.
+GA AAMP conducts PM10 monitoring on a continuous basis at two sites in Georgia.
+GA AAMP uses an EPA-approved equivalent method, the Teledyne T640/640x, which is a real-time, continuous PM mass monitor that uses scattered light spectrometry for measurement.
 The T640 measures PM{2.5}, and the T640x Option measures PM{2.5}, PM10, and PM{10-2.5}.
 The sampling head draws in the ambient air with different size particles, which are dried with the Aerosol Sample Conditioner (ASC) and moved into the optical particle sensor where scattered light intensity is measured to determine particle size diameter.
 The inlet used for the T640x option samples at 16.67 liters per minute (LPM) to mechanically size-cut the aerosol intake for sampling particles at 10 microns and under.
 The particles move separately into the T-aperture through an optically differentiated measurement volume that is homogeneously illuminated with polychromatic light.
 This Model T640 with 640x option PM10 monitor is configurable as a PM10 FEM (EQPM-0516-239), and the data is used to determine attainment of the PM10 NAAQS.
 This analyzer is subjected to monthly flow checks and is audited by GA AAMP's Quality Assurance Unit on a semi-annual basis.